louismurerwa/Tiny-Search-Engine-Google-Search/common/README.md

  * index - to store an inverted index (words –> documents).
  * pagedir - functions for TSE work with directories.
  * word -  functions for TSE work with words
+ * list - functions for TSE to store data in a sorted order